sparkison/fullcircle_bootstrap/README.md

 Notes
 -----

-Still largely a work in progress – this theme implements the Advanced Custom Fields plugin (ACF).
-You will need to add this ACF plugin to the "**assets/acf**" directory, else remove appropriate section from the **functions.php** file.
+Still largely a work in progress – this theme implements the Advanced Custom Fields plugin ([ACF](http://www.advancedcustomfields.com/)).
+You will need to add the contents of this plugin to the "**assets/acf**" directory, else remove appropriate section from the **functions.php** file.

 Using Grunt for SASS CSS and JS compilation -- Use `sudo npm install` command to get Grunt dependancies installed.
 Currently have `grunt`, `grunt dist` and `grunt dev` setup. `grunt optimize` will need to be configured on a per project basis.
 Will basically run the `grunt dist` command, and additionaly generate an "Above the fold" css file and remove any unused css based on the URLs passed.
 The `uncss` method will need extra classes added to the `ignore` variable if css is being added in after site reander (i.e. via JavaScript).